Haroenv/ccna/index.md

 Disable auto-summary | `no auto-summary`
 Putting RIP for a | `network xxx.xxx.xxx.x` ( network 172.16.30.0 )

-## RIP between networks with subinterfaces
+## Between networks with subinterfaces

 If you're having a whole subnetworking ( vlan's ) on one end of your router you'll need some more settings